robinkottmann/robinkottmann.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Robin, a PhD candidate in Economics at Paderborn University and RWI - Leibniz Institute for Economic Research.
+My research interests are applied econometrics and health and environmental economics.
+I do most of my research using large administrative datasets.